rmeindl/jenetics.net/README.md

-# Jenetics for .Net
+# Jenetics.Net

-**Jenetics for .Net** is a port of the popular Genetic Algorithm framework [Jenetics](http://jenetics.io) to .NET.
+**Jenetics.Net** is a port of the popular Java Genetic Algorithm framework [Jenetics](http://jenetics.io) to .NET Core.

 ## Documentation

-Currently documentation is not ported but because of the nearly identical structure look into the Java Jenetics ([javadoc](http://jenetics.io/javadoc/jenetics/3.9/index.html)) and the user manual ([pdf](http://jenetics.io/manual/manual-3.9.0.pdf)).
+Currently the documentation is not ported, but because of the nearly identical structure, look into the Jenetics ([javadoc](http://jenetics.io/javadoc/jenetics/3.9/index.html)) and the user manual ([pdf](http://jenetics.io/manual/manual-3.9.0.pdf)).

 ## Requirements